rishavbhowmik/storage-engine-rust/README.md

 Write blocks in uniform direction of sorted block indexes, can significantly improve write performance and reduce disk wear.

+## IO cycles

+- Atomic Lock
+- Serve Reads
+- Allocate blocks for writes
+- Atomic Lock
+- Write to allocated blocks
+- Serve Delete requests
+- Atomic Lock

+## Write Buffer

+The final purpose of this project is to store data of unbounded size.

+Steps to write data:

+- Atomic Lock
+- Allocate blocks to write data.
+- Atomic Lock
+- Write data in blocks.
+- Atomic Lock

+### Atomic Allocation of blocks

+- Collect Allocation requests.
+- Copy free blocks as ArrayList.
+- Sort blocks in assending order.
+- If blocks are enough, allocate blocks, with index greater than last used block index.
+- Assign block indexes to the respective requests, in serial sets.

+### Atomic Write of blocks
+- Lock Allocation of blocks.
+- Serve write requests in assending order.
+- Unlock Allocation of blocks.

 # Test coverage with grcov

 ## Setup